mercaux/slate/integration/index.html.md

 # Catalogue tree

-> Example of the catalogue structure
+> Example of the catalogue structure:

 ```xml